zettrik/ring_the_bell/README.md

   * `lightdm fluxbox lxterminal bbrun`

 #### Components
+* wifi in AP mode
+  * name: "speedy bees"
+  * password: "rockyoursocksoff"
+  * IP address: 172.16.2.2
+  * or set up a separate access point instead of the onboard chip
+    * switch wifi to client mode on Pi
+    * leave IP address of Rapsberry Pi: 172.16.2.2
+    * set IP address of access point: 172.16.2.1
+    * use same wifi name + credentials or recompile firmware for gamepads
+    * enable DHCP server on access point for address range: 172.16.2.3 - 172.16.2.254
+    * no internet connection or DNS is needed
 * ntp server - add this line to /etc/ntp.conf:
   * restrict 172.16.2.0 mask 255.255.255.0 nomodify notrap
 * open firewall ports: